corlab/wildfly-camunda-feature-pack/README.md

 However, newer versions of WildFly are generally backwards compatible (unless you really dug into some server internals) so you can install it into a later version of WildFly.

-It adds an additional layer called `template-layer`, which contains a new subsystem called `template-subsystem`.
+It adds an additional layer called `camunda-layer`, which contains a new subsystem called `template-subsystem`.
 This subsystem is implemented in the `org.wildfly.extension.template-subsystem` module which in turn has a dependency on the `org.wildfly.template-dependency` module.
 The latter module basically